Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Formalism

 \subsection{Effective Lagrangian}

 We derive the effective Lagrangian of the wave packet center $\bm{\xi}$ by integrating out the dynamics of $c_n$.
-By using saddle point elimination method, we solve the equations of motion of $c_n$, express them as a function of $\bm{\xi}$ and their time derivatives, and substitute $c_n$ back into the Lagrangian $\mathcal{L}$.
+By using the saddle point elimination method, we solve the equations of motion of $c_n$, express them as a function of $\bm{\xi}$ and their time derivatives, and substitute $c_n$ back into the Lagrangian $L$.
 This process enables us to decouple the dynamics of $(\qvec_c, \xvec_c)$ from $c_n$, leading to an effective Lagrangian of the wave packet centers.
+Specifically, we find that the leading order corrections can be expressed as~\cite{ren2025momentum}